An Introduction to Rueter-Hess Reservoir:

 As stewards of the land and community, it is the wish of the District and its’ local partners to preserve this land as a resource and to educate visitors about the history of RHR, Newlin Gulch, and the region to ensure that it continues to be a sanctuary for wildlife and to respect its important heritage.
 Jointly, the reservoir serves as a unique recreational destination to accommodate a broad range of communities and adventurer seekers from near and far.

 Outstanding local participation was instrumental in creating the reservoir’s recreation master plan.
-Upon the reservoir opening, the public will be invited to experience what the land has to offer through exploring trails, engaging with the water, and learning in an environment dedicated to providing healthy habitats and a clean water supply.
-The plan includes places to take an archery class, learn to canoe, and identify native plant and animal species on an accessible prairie walk.
-Visitors can connect with local history throughout the property via trails and signage.
+Upon the reservoir opening in the future, the public will be invited to experience what the land has to offer through exploring trails, engaging with the water, and learning in an environment dedicated to providing healthy habitats and a clean water supply.
+The master plan includes locations to take an archery class, learn to canoe, and identify native plant and animal species on an accessible prairie walk.
+In the years to come, visitors will be able to connect with local history throughout the property via trails and signage.
 Whether it is on cross-country skis, the incline challenge or the sledding hill, people visiting the property will have a way to interact with their community and enjoy the outdoors year-round.
-Follow the capital projects, programs and events being offered "today" at RHRecreation.org.
+Although the reservoir is not currently open, in general, to the public, you can follow the capital projects, programs and events happening "today" at RHRecreation.org.

 The community is encouraged to stay involved in protecting this land and educating generations to come about the reservoir and adjacent lands’ rich history, unique outdoor space, and preserved native environment while securing a valuable water future.